 differential item functioning

 Differential item functioning (DIF) is a term in psychometrics for the statistical analysis of assessment data to determine if items are performing in a biased manner against some group of examinees.
+This analysis is often complemented by item fit analysis, which ensures that each item aligns appropriately with the theoretical model and functions uniformly across different groups.
 Most often, this is based on a demographic variable such as gender, ethnicity, or first language.
 For example, you might analyze a test to see if items are biased against an ethnic minority, such as Blacks or Hispanics in the USA.
 Another organization I have worked with was concerned primarily with Urban vs. Rural students.
 In the scientific literature, the majority is called the reference group and the minority is called the focal group.

 Mantel-Haenszel analysis of differential item functioning